 The Ramon crater began forming when the ocean that covered the desert began to move north.

-The geological map of Makhtesh Ramon area illustrates the first day cover of "Geology
+The geological map of Makhtesh Ramon area is illustrated on the first day cover

 It has been designated as a national geological park.

-Some of them are depicting on illustration of an FDC,
+Some of these fossils are depicted on the illustration of the FDC.

 One of them depicting a beautiful prehistoric stone tool from Nahal Mearot Caves in Israel.